Mochualex4/Andela-Developer-Challenge-1-and-2-Shopping-List-V2.0/README.md

 # Flask Apps
 1. shopping_designs_app (Contained in the designs folder.
 To implement OOP.
 No database)
 2. shopping_app (To use the use of a database.
 Using SQLite )
---- Please NOTE both app are to have an almost similar UI ------
+* Please NOTE both apps will have almost a similar UI

 # Testing shopping_designs_app